-- Develop strategies that will cater for progressive urban development within West Dapto without causing adverse impacts to downstream areas by way of flooding, increase in flow rates or reduction in water quality. - Identify the extent of the floodplain based on post development flooding scenarios to enable key planning for sustainable urban development. - Prevent the intensification of the use of floodways, watercourses and overland flow paths for residential/commercial/industrial development use. - Design development layouts with consideration to the existing floodplain and natural landform. - Promote multifunctional and appropriate land use of the floodplain. - Address the potential impacts of climate change. - Increase the public awareness of flooding within the West Dapto Urban Release Area and the existing urban catchment of Dapto. - · Ensure that flood fringe areas are sustainably managed.
+7.3 Principle 3 - Develop the Floodplain and Surrounding Areas in a Sustainable Way a) Develop strategies that will cater for progressive urban development within West Dapto without causing adverse impacts to downstream areas by way of flooding, increase in flow rates or reduction in water quality.

+- b) Identify the extent of the floodplain based on post development flooding scenarios to enable key planning for sustainable urban development. - c) Prevent the intensification of the use of floodways, watercourses and overland flow paths for residential/commercial/industrial development use. - d) Design development layouts with consideration to the existing floodplain and natural landform. - e) Promote multifunctional and appropriate land use of the floodplain. - f) Address the potential impacts of climate change. - g) Increase the public awareness of flooding within the West Dapto Urban Release Area and the existing urban catchment of Dapto. - h) Ensure that flood fringe areas are sustainably managed.

-- Urban developments in the release area are resilient to flooding in both the short and long term. - Residential developable areas that are located outside of the 1% AEP flood extents and elevated using a freeboard of 500mm plus a predetermined climate change factor, based on a detailed catchment wide flood investigation for the post development (ultimate) flooding scenario. - Urban developments are designed with minimal disturbance to the natural land form. - Recreational open space areas which are located adjacent to riparian areas and/or within the natural floodplain storage areas. - Development which has been controlled by specific guidelines to ensure sustainable development in the floodplain. - Increased public awareness of the hazard and extent of land affected by all potential floods, including floods greater than the 1% AEP event and to ensure essential services and land uses are planned appropriately in recognition of all potential floods. - No adverse impacts to downstream areas from either flooding or reduction in water quality.
+- Urban developments in the release area are resilient to flooding in both the short and long term. - Residential developable areas that are located outside of the 1% AEP flood extents and elevated using a freeboard of 500mm plus a predetermined climate change factor, based on a detailed catchment wide flood investigation for the post development (ultimate) flooding scenario. - · Urban developments are designed with minimal disturbance to the natural land form. - Recreational open space areas which are located adjacent to riparian areas and/or within the natural floodplain storage areas. - Development which has been controlled by specific guidelines to ensure sustainable development in the floodplain. - Increased public awareness of the hazard and extent of land affected by all potential floods, including floods greater than the 1% AEP event and to ensure essential services and land uses are planned appropriately in recognition of all potential floods. - No adverse impacts to downstream areas from either flooding or reduction in water quality.